To know the breed is to love the breed…and they are in such need

 Staffie Rescue is far from purists.
 We have learned to stretch the definition of a Staffie away from the kennel clubs guidelines.
 We never turn a dog away on the basis of measurement, we can not however help Pit bull Terriers or Pit bull crosses as is the law of the land.
 The press hasn’t helped in confusing ‘Pit bulls’ with ‘Staffies’.
 Most Staffies are so far away from their ‘fighting’ ancestry.
 They have lived generation after generation within loving family homes.
 Staffies are the abused not the abusers.
 On the whole their interactions with dogs are similar to other breeds.
 It is just that the public recognise their muscle power and tend to lay the blame at the Staffies door, even if they didn’t start the altercation and even if they are the ones carrying the resulting wounds.
 So to be a Staffie owner you have to be able to wear a certain amount of prejudice that can be thrown towards you and your dog.

 Staffies health is robust breed type.
 Rarely do they have knee problems and less so hips.
-You are looking for a life span from 12- 17 years.
+You are looking at a life span from 12- 17 years.
 We know of several Staffies currently in their 20’s.
 Yes they mellow with age and there is nothing more adorable that the older Staffie.
 Staffies can suffer from mange and skin problems in early life but with prompt treatment can overcome this never to need treatment again.
 Rarely do they have eye or ear problems.
 We have helped the most pitiful blind and deaf Staffies.
 In Oct 2011 we have a cerebral palsy Staffie; a Staffie with three legs and another with hip dysplasia: Wonderful dogs who need special homes and we help them to find their families.